Neazekal/TraderNet-CRv2-using-Pytorch-2/papers.md

 # Combining deep reinforcement learning with technical analysis and trend monitoring on cryptocurrency markets

+> **Note:** This is a summary of the original paper.
+In this PyTorch implementation, the **Smurf mechanism is NOT implemented** as the position-based trading environment with SL/TP, drawdown penalties, and the FLAT action already provides sufficient risk management.

 **Authors:** Vasileios Kochliaridis, Eleftherios Kouloumpris, Ioannis Vlahavas
 **Journal:** Neural Computing and Applications (2023) 35:21445–21462
 **Received:** 30 December 2022 / **Accepted:** 21 March 2023 / **Published online:** 20 April 2023